'Westworld' Science Advisor Talks Brains and AI - Lovesick Cyborg

 One thing I love about the way the writers and producers are doing this is by having those questions there remaining unanswered.

-Lovesick Cyborg: So they’re just teasing at different aspects of what is human consciousness and all the things that it entails, like free will, emotion, every little thing?
+Lovesick Cyborg: So they’re just teasing at different aspects of what is human consciousness and all the things that it entails, like free will, emotion, memory, every little thing?

 Eagleman: Well you know a system can have things like memory, of course, without consciousness or free will.
 A computer has that.
 When you make a computer program that runs all kinds of sophisticated graphics or whatever, we know that it’s just manipulating zeroes and ones and pushing electrical voltages through transistors and that’s all it’s doing.